technoprodev/technoart/README.md

 Technoart is **all in one** CSS framework for developing **clean**, **professional** & **responsive** web app.
 Technoart helps you slice any web mockup without any custom CSS.
 Ofcourse, there will be some cases that still need custom CSS.

 Our goals are not only making Technoart **simple**, **reliable**, and has **no dependencies**.
-We also eager to help you to be able using Technoart easily with [Definitive Guide](https://technoartcss.com/guide).
+We also eager to help you using Technoart easily with [Definitive Guide](https://technoartcss.com/guide).
 What is the point of great tool without no one being able to use it.

 And with [Starter Template](https://technoartcss.com/starter-template), we hope you are inspired and can use Technoart for real web development.